-Advanced Language Arts 7 - This course is a preparation for honors and AP courses at the high school level.
-Analyze, evaluate, and synthesize author's purpose, points of view, and language development.
-Learn how to effectively write using persuasive, argumentative, expository, and descriptive writing styles.
-At the conclusion of the course, display a mastery of reading, writing, listening, and speaking skills.
+Advanced Language Arts 7 - This course is designed to prepare students for honors and AP courses at the high school level.
+This course will prepare students to take the 7th grade PSSA.
+Students will be challenged to analyze, evaluate, and synthesize author's purpose, points of view, and language development.
+Students will learn how to effectively write using persuasive, argumentative, expository, and descriptive writing styles.
+Students will display a mastery of reading, writing, listening, and speaking skills.

-Language Arts 7 - Explore and respond to literature, including fiction and nonfiction books, poetry, graphic novels, plays, informational texts, and short stories.
-Use the 6 Traits Writing Program to improve literary skills and engage in a creative writing unit that will also address mechanics, conventions, and parts of speech.
+English Language Arts 7 - This course will prepare students to take the 7th grade PSSA.
+This course is designed to help seventh grade students explore and respond to literature, including fictional and nonfictional novels, poetry, graphic novels, plays, informational texts, and short stories.
+Students will use the 6 Traits Writing Program to improve their skills and engage in a creative writing unit that will also address mechanics, conventions, and parts of speech.

-Advanced Language Arts 8 - This course is a preparation for honors and AP courses at the high school level.
-Analyze, evaluate, and synthesize author's purpose, points of view, and language development.
-Learn how to effectively write using persuasive, argumentative, expository, and descriptive writing styles.
-At the conclusion of this course, display a mastery of reading, writing, listening, and speaking skills.
+Advanced Language Arts 8 - This course will prepare students to take the 8th grade PSSA.
+This course is designed to prepare students for honors and AP courses at the high school level.
+Students will be challenged to analyze, evaluate, and synthesize author's purpose, points of view, and language development.
+Students will learn how to effectively write using persuasive, argumentative, expository, and descriptive writing styles.
+Students will display a mastery of reading, writing, listening, and speaking skills.

-Language Arts 8 - Explore and analyze literature, including fiction and nonfiction books, poetry, graphic novels, plays, informational texts, and short stories.
-Master the 6 Traits Writing Program through a variety of engaging writing prompts.
+English Language Arts 8 - This course will prepare students to take the 8th grade PSSA.
+This course is designed to help eighth grade students explore and analyze literature, including fictional and nonfictional novels, poetry, graphic novels, plays, informational texts, and short stories.
+Students will be given the opportunity to master the 6 Traits Writing Program through a variety of engaging writing prompts.